Fees and costs for residence permits

 3. Costs for reissuing an eAT

 Many foreign nationals in Germany hold an electronic residence permit (eAT).
 In terms of costs , a distinction must be made between the validity of the eAT card and the validity of the residence permit .
 The eAT card itself is a technical document that must be renewed regularly, even if the residence permit remains valid.
-A common reason for the eAT card expiring early is the end of its technical validity (usually after ten years) or the expiration of the personal document to which the eAT card refers.
+A common reason for the eAT card expiring early is the end of its technical validity (usually after ten years) or the expiration of the identity document to which the eAT card refers.
 This means that the residence permit remains valid, even if the card expires .
 However, the person concerned must apply for a new eAT card.

 The fee for reissuing the eAT (plastic card) is €67.
 This amount is due in the following cases, among others: